stonespheres/mantra/README.md

 Simple bootstrap website for Mantra Fitness Co.

 ## Styling
 Four main colours to be used, fonts should only be Aileron or Norwester.
+Currently needs updating.

 ### Colours
     --purple: #8c52ff;
     --yellow: #ffbd4a;

-## Layout
-Site should be sectioned in large squares.
-Where applicable the layout should resemble a large checker pattern.

-You can use this as a template if you so desire :)